 The principal beneficiary of the Evans Trust is the Scout Group of Charlotte Baptist Chapel, a church in Shandwick Place, Edinburgh.

 Whilst the property has been maintained, improved and upgraded over the years, it remains largely in its original state.

 The present Trustees, David Whitlie, Ian Gordon, Norman Wallace, Brian Wilson, Brenda Sinclair, Stuart Walker and Robert Naysmith, all committed Christians, are concerned to continue the original vision of Pa Evans and also move the property and facilities into the 21st century.

 Groups other than Charlotte Baptist Chapel Scouts are now increasingly using the facilities at Canty Bay.
-These include church organisations, schools, other Scout and Guide Groups and youth organisations.
+These include other Scout and Guide Groups, youth organisations, schools, and church groups.